 Solutions architect at Witify

-Knowing how to calculate and adjust your cost price is therefore essential to identify areas where you can make savings, optimize your processes and, ultimately, boost your company's profitability.
+Cost of living is a key indicator for any company looking to control its finances and optimize its margins.
+Knowing how to calculate and adjust your cost of living is essential to identify areas where you can save money, optimize your processes and ultimately, strengthen the profitability of your company.

-Unit costing is based on a simple but essential formula:
+The calculation of unit cost is based on a simple but essential formula:

-Cost per chair = $50,000 (direct costs) + 10,000 (indirect costs) / 1,000 = $60 per chair
+Cost per chair = 50,000 (direct costs) + 10,000 (indirect costs) / 1,000 = $60 per chair

 Need help calculating complex assemblies?